-In 2014/15 the EIFL Public Library Innovation Programme (EIFL-PLIP) worked with local and international partners to pilot a major capacity building initiative involving 30 librarians from 29 public libraries that currently provide public access to computers and the internet in Ghana.
+In 2014/16 the EIFL Public Library Innovation Programme (EIFL-PLIP) worked with local and international partners to implement a major capacity building initiative involving 29 public libraries that were providing public access to computers and the internet in Ghana.

 The training built librarians’ capacity to use digital technology effectively, and to create new public library services that use digital technology to benefit communities.
 It also built librarians’ training skills and confidence to enable them to offer computer and internet training in their communities.